ROUND DANCING — CHOREOGRAPHED BALLROOM

 s

-Lustrada is "shoe shine" and is the rubbing of the toe of the shoe along the calf of the leg.
+Lustrada is a "shoe shine" and is the rubbing of the toe of the shoe along the calf of the leg.
 The man might polish one toe on his own calf for a bit of humor, or the woman might polish her toe on his calf (or even above the knee) for a more erotic effect.

 Might be done in a variety of positions and orientations.